 I am sure most of you reading this know what a syllable is since many of my readers are educators.
 But for those who don’t, I will explain.

-Grab my free 6 Syllable Types Posters to use with your students by signing up to my newsletter below.
+Grab my free 6 Syllable Types anchor charts to use with your students by signing up for my email list above.

 What is a syllable?

 A syllable is an uninterrupted segment of sound which is formed by the opening and closing the mouth to form vowels.
 It consists of one or more letters with one vowel sound.
 This means that we hear one vowel sound in every syllable.